ssebs/moto-player-controller-godot/README.md

   - [ ] falling at low speeds (fix idle tip in)
   - [ ] wheelie / stoppie control

+- [ ] Fix bug:
+  - [ ] wheelie if you're on KBM, press down then hold up & the wheelie stays at perfect amount
+- [ ] Gearing on ez mode doesn't lower rpm
 - [ ] User stories:

   - [ ] bike should fall when too slow